-With support from our donors, CRT has enabled Mike and Bev Clear, the tenant farmers at Pierrepont to offer a home to these charismatic cows and wonderful wildlife.
+With support from our donors, CRT has enabled Mike Clear and his family, the tenant farmer at Pierrepont to offer a home to these charismatic cows and wonderful wildlife.

 Pierrepont Farm is where tradition and technology work together.
 The cows are fitted with special ankle ‘tags’ so they are free to take themselves from field to cowshed and into the state-of-the-art dairy building, where they are milked using an automatic robotic diary.
 The tags allow the farmer to track the cows' location, productivity and health.
 The robotic dairy milks the cow, measures the weight of the udder and tests the quality of the milk.

 There is a wet meadow beside the River Wey, which has been designated an SSSI (Site of Special Scientific Interest) because of its important flora.
 The river is abundant with fish and other wildlife including some of the most beautiful dragonflies.